npradaschnor/npradaschnor/README.md

 ### If you see any of my projects and wanna contribute, I will be more than happy to accept your help!
 <br><br>
-### Looking forward to contribute to:
+### Looking forward to contributing to:
-* projects developed in python and SQL/NoSQL!
+* projects developed in Python and SQL/NoSQL!
-* educational material to help beginners to discover the amazing world of python, SQL, and data analysis!
+* educational material to help beginners discover the amazing world of Python, SQL, and data analysis!